Azure/Ignite2019_IaC_pre-day_docs/Terraform/03 - Helpers/Guide.md

 }
 ```

-Next, go ahead and create a new file called networksecurity.tf and paste the following code in there.
 While the code might look intimidating at first, keep in mind that what we're doing with that code is looking up certain values from the list of values we created earlier in the ```custom_rules``` variable.

 ```terraform
 resource "azurerm_network_security_rule" "custom_rules" {